Cybernetica Mesopotamica

 Current websites are multi-planar in the sense that their pages are parallel and directly accessible to each other, and so are websites among each other.
 What a multi-linear inter-planarity adds is the notion that an argument can proceed linearly along multiple paths and draw on planes that are written concurrently with each other in mind.
 It is a radical transformation of the earlier epistemic models where the argument, as presented by any given author, is intrinsically unilinear and uniplanar.
 Critical thought as such is indeed interplanar, in that it draws on multiple resources and on one’s own judgment.
 However, this interaction is not made explicit until it is formalized with additional written arguments that are superimposed on the original one.
 Interplanarity, instead, is construed as such from the beginning, and is possible only because of the digital format it can take.

-It is our goal not only to describe this in a theoretical framework, but also to show through the implementation of the theory how it actually works.
+It is my goal not only to describe this in a theoretical framework, but also to show through the implementation of the theory how it actually works.
 A full discussion of the concept will be given in the Digital Discourse website.

-Back to top: “Cybernetica”
+Back to top: The digital goals

 (3) Programming